slacy/openmusictheory.github.io/scales2.md

 This is a group of notes generated entirely by whole tones: {0,2,4,6,8,10}, for example.

 There are only two unique *whole-tone* collections.
-WT0 contains the pitch classes {0,2,4,6,8,10} and WT1 contains the pitch classes {1,3,5,7,9,11}.
-We often refer to these as the “even” and “odd” whole-tone collections in reference to the parity (even or odd) of the integers in the collection.
+WT0 contains pitch classes {0,2,4,6,8,10}, while WT1 contains pitch classes {1,3,5,7,9,11}.
+In other words, WT0 contains the pitch classes {C, D, E, F-sharp, G-sharp, B-flat}, while WT1 contains pitch classes {C-sharp, D-sharp, F, G, A, B}.

 ##Octatonic Collection##